mesonbuild/meson/docs/markdown/Machine-files.md

 c_std = 'c99'
 ```

-You can set some meson built-in options on a per-subproject basis,
+You can set some Meson built-in options on a per-subproject basis,
 such as `default_library` and `werror`.
 The order of precedence is:

 1) Command line